Overview

 - Sézary syndrome

-Swollen lymph nodes is often called lymphadenopathy.
+Usually, a lump in the neck may be due to a swollen lymph node.
+The swollen lymph node can be due to various reasons, some of which are already listed above.
+A swollen lymph node is called lymphadenopathy.
 In most cases, only one area of lymph nodes will swell at a time.
-Swollen lymph nodes are often located in the neck, groin, and underarms.
+Swollen lymph nodes are usually found in the neck, groin, and underarms.

-When more than one area is swollen at a time it is called generalized lymphadenopathy.
+It is called generalized lymphadenopathy, when more than one area is swollen at a time.

 Generalized lymphadenopathy can be caused by: